SanderJBouwman/shiniertreecheckbox/readme.md

 ### Custom return values
 It is possible to return custom return values.
 This can be done by setting the `options.returnValue` parameter.
 The default value is `label`, but you can set this to any property in the data.

-It is also possible to your own custom data to the items, whereafter it is possible to return them by setting the `options.returnValue`.
+It is also possible to add your own custom data to the items, whereafter it is possible to return them by setting the `options.returnValue`.
 For this you must add it to the input data, which can be seen below.
 We want to add a new return value called `labeled_value`.
 <details>
   <summary>Altered JSON with new property</summary>